luizvbo/gsgp-gd/README.md

 The parameter files inside the directory *experiments/scripts* presents instructions for each parameter (presented as comments started with '**#**')

 ## Published papers
 * Luiz O. V. B. Oliveira and Fernando E. B. Otero and Gisele L. Pappa. **A Dispersion Operator for Geometric Semantic Genetic Programming**.
-Proc. of GECCO'16.
-2016 (to appear).
+Proc. of the Genetic and Evolutionary Computation Conference 2016, GECCO 2016, pp. 773–780, ACM, Denver, Colorado, USA, 2016, ISBN: 978-1-4503-4206-3, (Received the Best Paper Award in the track "Genetic Programming").
 * Luiz Otavio V. B. Oliveira and Fernando E. B. Otero and Gisele L. Pappa. **A Generic Framework for Building Dispersion Operators in the Semantic Space**.
 Genetic Programming Theory and Practice XIV.
 2016 (to appear).